mikeln/musicindex/ForScore/README.md

 ### Notes ###

-* The commonly availble pdf for **557 Standards** is missing 10+ pages from the end of the book.
+* The commonly available pdf for **557 Standards** is missing 10+ pages from the end of the book.
 The index have the songs marked as "missing" in the title.